-- a. the market need for the proposed solution within government - b. a commercialisation plan that includes the future commercial potential of the solution in domestic and/or international markets.
-Include: - a clear set of objectives - a clearly defined path to market - the size of the target market and define the type of customer - your Intellectual Property strategy - your manufacturing strategy (where applicable) - your financial plan - your capacity and capability or ability to access capability to deliver on the commercialisation plan.
+- a. the clear commercial potential to create a marketable product, process or service for customers beyond the government agency leading the BRII challenge, including a commercialisation plan to deliver the solution and the route to local and/or global markets.
+Your commercialisation plan should include: - a clear set of objectives

+- a clearly defined path to market - the size of your target market and definition of customer type - your Intellectual Property strategy - your manufacturing strategy (where applicable) - your financial plan - your capacity and capability, or ability to access capability, to deliver on the commercialisation plan.